-Of the three common ticks found in Contra Costa County, only the Western black-legged tick (Ixodes pacificus) is capable of transmitting Lyme disease.
+Of the four common ticks found in Contra Costa County, only the Western black-legged tick (Ixodes pacificus) is capable of transmitting Lyme disease.
 Adult females are about 1/8 of an inch long and are reddish-brown in color, while males are slightly smaller and are brownish-black in color.

 Information regarding whether to test a tick or not can be obtained by clicking here.